Zehra Say: Life

 Say did not open an exhibition for a long time, her first exhibition was in 1982 in Istanbul at A Galeri.
 She later had other exhibitions as well.
 These include ten personal exhibitions and many mixed exhibitions.

 Due to Alzheimer's disease, she was not able to finish the painting titled Maui Adası ("Island of Maui").
 She asked her daughter, Emel Say, who finished the painting for her.
 At that point, Emel Say was not a painter yet, however, she finished the painting and it was displayed at an exhibition where it was spotted by the famous sculptor Gürdal Duyar, who reassured Emel that she had done a good job, which may have started her career in painting.

 Zehra Say died in 1990.
-She was the paternal grandmother of pianist Fazıl Say.
+She was the great-aunt of pianist Fazıl Say.

 Marriage

 On 18 February 1926 when she was 20 years old and was already a teacher, she married her husband Fuat Say, also a teacher.
 The Turkish Civil Law on marriage was passed the day before on 17 February 1926.
 Their marriage certificate is written in old Turkish; Atatürk would introduce the new alphabet in 1928.
 The witnesses to the marriage where the deputy of Bolu and owner of the Kavaklıdere wine Tunalı Hilmi and the Deputy of Erzurum (Erzurum Mebusu) Mahmut Bey.
 This marriage is known as the first official marriage in the history of the Republic of Turkey.

 The article on official weddings (Turkish: "resmi nikahla evlenilmesi") in the new Civil Law was prepared by the first Minister of Justice of Turkey Mahmut Esat Bozkurt.

-The sculpture at the entrance of the Marriage Office at Izmir International Fair, depicting two doves, was erected in 2002 by the Izmir Metropolitan Municipality in honor of Zehra and Fuat Say for being the first officially married couple.
+The sculpture at the entrance of the Marriage Office at İzmir International Fair, depicting two doves, was erected in 2002 by the İzmir Metropolitan Municipality in honor of Zehra and Fuat Say for being the first officially married couple.
 The sculpture, which sits on a white marble foundation, is made from poured bronze and also depicts two interlocked wedding rings representing the unity of a woman and man in marriage.
-The sculpture was designed by the Izmir-born sculptor Bihrat Mavitan.
+The sculpture was designed by the İzmir-born sculptor Bihrat Mavitan.